-For more information on building Dashboards, see Application Dashboards in Presentation.
+For more information on building Dashboards, see "Dashboards" on page 693 in Presentation.

 Storing Documents

 An administrator can save public documents or templates for users to access for their close process.
 These documents are saved in the Systems Tab|Documents where only administrators have access.
 However, a user can access these public documents in OnePlace.